Is Inflammation Getting the Best of You?

 Unfortunately, the most devastating diseases known to humankind — cancer, heart disease, diabetes, asthma, Parkinson’s, Alzheimer’s, and the list goes on — are almost always preceded by months and years of very subtle, unnoticed inflammation, as reported in the recent article in the Wall Street Journal.

 Inflammation is good when an injury is experienced in that often the swelling and pain limit the range of motion, allowing the body to heal.
 However, when subtle inflammation continues for too long, it becomes destructive and may lead to manifestation of various diseases.
 Almost all diseases are preceded by and accompanied with inflammation.
 Throughout this Blog, I will explore what is involved with inflammation, its impact on the body, what we can do to reduce uncontrolled inflammation and its damaging effects on our health and how to preclude falling prey to nutritional flapdoodle.
-I'll also share with you about why Hawaiian Astaxanthin BioAstin is the world's most potent antioxidant, which has been scientifically proven to reduces inflammation, and was the only natural supplement recommended in the well-researched Wall Street Journal article on inflammation.

 2. So you are saying that even though we might not be able to see the process of inflammation, many of us could be at risk and don’t even know it.
 Right?